-The post also offers some great tips for canning jam, like making sure your rhubarb mixture comes to a full rolling boil, how to make sure it's set properly, and more.
+The post also offers some great tips for canning jam, like making sure your rhubarb mixture comes to a full rolling boil, how to ensure it's appropriately set, and more.

 Raspberry Rhubarb Jalapeno Jam

 More adventurous types will love this Raspberry Rhubarb Jalapeno Jam by Homemade In the Kitchen.
 It's sweet, spicy, and just a little tart.
-It's great with cream cheese on crackers but will taste yummy on meats like chicken or pork as well.
+It's great with cream cheese on sourdough tortillas but will taste yummy on meats like chicken or pork as well.

 Strawberry Rhubarb Freezer Jam

-Canning novices can start with this Strawberry Rhubarb Freezer Jam by Mad in Crafts with confidence.
-It's a low sugar recipe that gets its sweetness from the strawberries and honey rather than a bunch of added sugar.
-Make sure you use low-sugar pectin instead of the regular kind!
+It's a low-sugar recipe that gets its sweetness from strawberries and honey rather than white sugar.
+Make sure you use low-sugar pectin instead of the regular kind.

 Rhubarb Jam with Juniper Berries

-Serve on thick toast, scrumptious scones, or tasty muffins to start your morning off right.
+Serve on sourdough discard biscuits, scrumptious scones, or tasty muffins to start your morning off right.

 Rhubarb Pineapple Jam